JonDotsoy/frame/README.md

 TOMY is a framework for building scalable NodeJS applications based on the cleaner JS syntax, without decorators or sugar syntax.

+TOMY works only with classes that read their arguments and with them create an object based on this primary class.

 ## Usage

-TOMY works only with classes, then read their arguments to create an object based on this class.

 For example, the next App class is used to bootstrap the app.